rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 ### 6.1.9 Finding aid data

-The Finding Aid Data sub-record is used to record administrative data about the archival description, usually for when the description is exported into Encoded Archival Description (EAD).
+The Finding Aid Data sub-record is used to record administrative data about the archival description.
 This information is used to identify and provide bibliographic descriptive data about the finding aid for the resource and should not be confused with description of the archival resource itself.
+Description entered in the finding aid data sub-record appears in two place: 1) in the PUI, it populates the "Finding Aid & Administrative Information" fields and 2) in the pdf version of the finding aid, it appears on the cover page.
 Some of this finding aid data is not required by ArchivesSpace for a valid resource record, and some fields do not directly correspond to DACS, but the following explains what is required and used administratively for Rose Library finding aids.

 **Fields in the Finding Aid Data subheading:**